danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 Model() //Default constructor
-Model(const string &in) //Construct with providing a relative file name to the model file Model(const string &in, bool b) //Same as above, but you can define if a custom size shall be used Model=Model //Basically used to copy the entire data to a new Model object instance bool Initialize(const string&in szMdlFile, bool bForceCustomSize) //Initialize the model.
+Model(const string &in) //Construct with providing a relative file name to the model file Model(const string &in, bool b) //Same as above, but you can define if a custom size shall be used Model=Model //Basically used to copy the entire data to the other Model object instance bool Initialize(const string&in szMdlFile, bool bForceCustomSize) //Initialize the model.
 Same as the second custom constructor above. bool Initialize2(const BoundingBox& in, SpriteHandle hSprite) //This is to be used with an already existing sprite file and a Bounding Box. void Release() //Release the Model data.
 Use this when shutting down or not using the Model anymore